lvermeulen/Bitbucket.Cloud.Net/README.md

 var token = response.access_token;
 ```

-Once a token has been obtained, You can authenticate the Bitbucket Client as follows.
+Once a token has been obtained, the bitbucket client can be authenticated.

 ```csharp
 var credentials = new Bitbucket.Cloud.Net.Common.Authentication.OAuthAuthentication(token);